How Commercial Truck Driver's Hours of Service Work

 -Federal Motor Carriers Safety Administration

-As stated above, the rules cannot always ensure a driver will be rested, but if drivers follow the rules set by the FMCSA there is a high possibility of eliminating accidents due to fatigue, but, unfortunately, the rules are not always followed.
-Here are the current FMCSA's rules for the service hour rules for property-carrying driver's:
+As stated above, the rules cannot always ensure a driver will be rested, but if drivers follow the rules set by the FMCSA there is a high possibility of eliminating accidents due to fatigue.
+Unfortunately, the rules are not always followed.
+Here are the current hours of service rules for commercial drivers:

 - A commercial driver can only drive 11 hours in one day after 10 consecutive hours off duty, of which eight must be spent sleeping.
 However, the sleeping can be done in the sleeper cab of the truck and doesn't have to be eight hours continuously.
 For example, the driver could sleep four hours, watch TV for an hour, then sleep four hours more and read a book for an hour, then drive 11 hours.